parischap/configs/README.md

 ## Dependencies

+Dependencies imported in a `package.json` and bin executables defined in it are available in all subdirectories (scripts are only available in the directory where the `package.json` is defined).
+Only `devDependencies` and bin executables should be added in that manner as each package must have the list of its real dependencies.

 When including a dependency with `link:`, a symlink is created in node_modules to the target package.
 This implies that this package does not need to exist, that any modification to the package are immediately reflected but also that bin executables are not installed.
 Inversely, when including a dependency with `file:`, the target package is copied into node_modules.
 Changes will only take effect after `pnpm i` est called and bin executables will be installed.
 When including a dependency with the `workspace:` protocol, a symlink is created in node_modules to the target package.

+# 5 - About paths

+In all configuration files (`package.json`, `tsconfig.json`, `eslint.config.ts`...), paths are written POSIX style.
+That's to make sure these files can be used on all platforms.
+We make the same choice for `project.config.ts`.
+For this reason, all paths in `constants.ts` are written POSIX style.

+However, when using file system functions, it's best to use directly paths understandable by the operating system.
+For instance, `path.posix.resolve()` skips the initial `C:\` for Windows paths and this leads to issues when using path.relative.

+`path.normalize` can be used to convert POSIX-style paths to OS paths.